Redding Consortium Redistricting Materials

 FAQ Factsheet

-The Redistricting FAQ sheet includes answers to questions heard from parents, educators, and members of the public about the Redding Consortium’s role in redistricting, key definitions, and how communities could potentially be impacted by a redistricting plan.
+The Redistricting FAQ sheet includes answers to questions heard from parents, educators, and community members about the Redding Consortium’s role in redistricting, key definitions, and how communities could potentially be impacted by a redistricting plan.

 Interim Plan One-Pager